tw4l/brunnhilde/README.md

 Windows support is currently limited.
 Most functions should work but are not tested as thoroughly as on Linux and Mac.

-* SleuthKit

-Download Windows binaries, install in Program Files, and add location of binaries to path.
+SleuthKit: Download Windows binaries, install in Program Files, and add location of binaries to path.
 Download [fiwalk.exe](http://downloads.digitalcorpora.org/downloads/fiwalk/) separately, rename to simply 'fiwalk.exe' and move to same location as Sleuthkit binaries.

-* HFSExplorer

-Use Windows installer and install at C:\Program Files (x86)\HFSExplorer.
+HFSExplorer: Use Windows installer and install at C:\Program Files (x86)\HFSExplorer.

-* bulk_extractor

-Install using [Windows installer](http://downloads.digitalcorpora.org/downloads/bulk_extractor/).
+bulk_extractor: Install using [Windows installer](http://downloads.digitalcorpora.org/downloads/bulk_extractor/).
 Make sure to select option to add bulk_extractor to path.

-* ClamAV

-INSTRUCTIONS TO COME
+ClamAV: INSTRUCTIONS TO COME

 *Note: Brunnhilde does not call the tree utility in Windows*